 - Registration Filing — pre-filing registration, registration numbers, election timing.

-- Risk Compliance — due diligence, excessive transfer concept, recapture basics (high-level).
+- Risk & Compliance — diligence, excessive transfer concept, recapture basics.

 - Glossary — key terms and FAQs.